blog posts

 • WAN2 IP Address: 168.168.210/24 and Gateway: 192.168.168.254

 I will configure this article with these WAN IP addresses and Gateway addresses.
-Still, in practice, your WAN IP addresses and Gateway addresses should differ, and your ISP company will provide these.
+Still, your WAN and Gateway IP addresses should differ in practice, and your ISP company will provide these.

 However, you also have a LAN with many hosts.
 For the configuration of this article, I assume the LAN IP block and Gateway address are as below.